 If you're living with a transplant, "rejection" is a word that can send shivers up your spine.
 But organ rejection is often not as bad as it sounds.
-As scary as the word may be, it doesn't mean necessarily that you're going to lose the organ.
+As scary as the word may be, it doesn't necessarily mean that you're going to lose the organ.
 It often means your medication needs to be adjusted.
 Once you've established a new medication regimen that works, you can usually go back to business as usual.

 But that doesn't mean you can ignore the problem.
 Be on the lookout for the signs of rejection.
 Symptoms vary depending on the kind of organ transplant you've had.
 General signs include: